ghislainfourny/jsoniq-tutorial/README.md

 - You can define your own functions and modules.
 - JSONiq provides you with loads of available modules shipped with Zorba.
 - JSONiq has tons of further features such as switch, typeswitch and try-catch expressions, universal/existential quantifiers, path expressions, filtering expressions, functors, mappings, grouping, windowing.

-More is not enough
+## More is not enough

 - JSONiq supports XML.
 Yes: you can manipulate JSON and XML with the same language!
-JSONiq is actually a superset of XQuery, a W3C standard, and extends its data model to support JSON.
+JSONiq also exists in a different flavour that is a superset of XQuery, a W3C standard.
+JSONiq extends its data model to support JSON.
 - JSONiq supports scripting.
 If you need to write a full-fledged, side-effecting Web application, scripting is for you.
 The complete JSONiq specification is available on http://jsoniq.org/